Bleu (musician): SiX TAPE

-Another self-produced album, SiX TAPE features collaborations with Lindsey Ray – Nashville based indie ingénue and sync queen, on the album's must-listen duet “Chasin’,” plus co-writers Taylor Locke (Rooney/Sparks/Train) on “Never Believe It” and Isaac Bolivar aka Izzy Fontaine (Seal/Banks) on “My Emo GF.”
-Mr. McGinty (Jesse McGinty), one of LA's most sought-after session players (Pharrell, Lizzo), makes multiple appearances as a co-writer and instrumentalist on some of the album's most upbeat tracks “Baby By Your Side,” “Love You So,” & “A Crazy Life!”
+Bleu's sixth studio album, the self-produced SiX TAPE, was released in August 2021.
+Musical inspirations cited by the artist include ELO, Prince, Dire Straits and Carl Carlton.
+Contributors include Lindsey Ray and co-writers Taylor Locke (Rooney/Sparks/Train) on “Never Believe It” and Isaac Bolivar aka Izzy Fontaine (Seal/Banks) on “My Emo GF.”
+Session musician Jesse McGinty is credited as co-writer and instrumentalist on “Baby By Your Side,” “Love You So” and “A Crazy Life!”